Skip to Content

 By using specific tools and resources, you can expedite the drying process of your home to help it return to pre-flood conditions.
 One effective method involves the use of dehumidifiers and desiccants.

-A dehumidifier can pull moisture from the air, useful in particularly saturated areas.
+A dehumidifier can pull moisture from the air, which is useful in particularly saturated areas.
 In contrast, a window air conditioner can provide localized cooling and drying functions.

-Tools such as desiccants can also be implemented to absorb moisture in smaller, enclosed spaces closets, cabinets, or other poorly circulated areas.
+Tools such as desiccants can also be implemented to absorb moisture in smaller, enclosed spaces such as closets, cabinets, or other poorly circulated areas.

-These materials, which often come in the form of clay-based cat litter or calcium chloride pellets, can significantly help reduce humidity.
+These materials, often in clay-based cat litter or calcium chloride pellets, can significantly help reduce humidity.
 However, I would recommend replenishing these materials often to maintain their effectiveness.

 • Maintenance of Humidity Levels for Healthy Living

-It’s vital to keep your home dry after flooding to protect your home structure and avoid potential health risks.
+Keeping your home dry after flooding is vital to protect your home structure and avoid potential health risks.
 This comprehensive guide offers a strategy for removing unwanted moisture from different spaces in your home.

-By following these steps, you will create a healthier, more comfortable living environment in the aftermath of a flood or increased humidity levels.
+Following these steps will create a healthier, more comfortable living environment after a flood or increased humidity levels.
 Further guidance on humidity management can be found at the Centers for Disease Control and Prevention’s website.

 • Address & Fix Water Damage Sources: